geoarrow/geoarrow/format.md

   | 35      | MultiLineString ZM    | `"MultiLineString ZM"`    |
   | 36      | MultiPolygon ZM       | `"MultiPolygon ZM"`       |

 - The union array may not contain more than one child array of a given geometry type.
-All children arrays of the union array must have the same dimensionality.
+All child arrays of the union array must have the same dimensionality and edge type.
 So `Point` and `Polygon` arrays may both be children, but neither `Point` and `Point Z`, nor `Point` and `Polygon Z` arrays are permitted to be combined.

 #### Geometry